Last Updated on by Rylei

 I was lying in the pitch black of my Antarctica cruise ship cabin when we felt the ship stop.

-Finally, it is time to see the Antarctic penguins.
+Finally, it is time to see the penguins in Antarctica.

 Cautiously, I turned on the light and looked at my roommate with wide-eyes.
 We had finally made it to the final continent; though not my final continent because I seem to be going about this world travel thing in a haphazard way.